AmiableAnteater/inkscape-extensions/README.md

 # inkscape-extensions

+This is a collection of extensions for the vector drawing application [Inkscape](https://inkscape.org/).
+All extensions create shapes used for laser cutting.

 ## Installation

 1. Download a ZIP of this repository (or clone it) using the green button on the top right.
 1. Unpack the ZIP.
-1. Copy all *.py and *.inx files into the *<Inkscape installation folder>*/share/extensions directory.
+1. Copy all *.py and *.inx files into the *&lt;Inkscape installation folder>*/share/extensions directory.
 1. (Re-)Start Inkscape
 1. Under the menu "Extensions" there is now a sub-menu "FabLab Laser Tools", which contains these extensions.